-It is important that you seek advice from a competent work injury attorney before you take on the workers’ compensation system.
-We know how to gather the right medical evidence to document your claim, and we can stand by your side when you appear at your hearing.
-Visit our testimonials page to find out how we have helped people just like you get through one of the most difficult times in their lives.
+It is important that you seek advice from a competent work injury attorney before you take on the workers’ compensation system Someone who knows how to gather the right medical evidence to document your claim, and can stand by your side when you appear at your hearing.

 How can I get workers' compensation medical treatment quickly?

 Within one day of you filing your DWC-1 claim form, your employer must authorize appropriate medical treatment.

 What if I can't work and I am not getting a weekly disability check from Workers's Comp?

 I realize that this is a big problem.
 If you're injured and you can't work - you need to be receiving a workers compensation check.
 This is called a temporary total disability check.
 When you're not getting a weekly workers compensation check (actually temporary workers' compensation benefits are paid every two weeks) and you can't work - you don't need me to tell you that you're in a tough spot.